-Section F - Continuing Professional Development ("CPD")
+Section 3 - Continuing Professional Development ("CPD")

-Completion of section H of this application is the initial means of verifying compliance with the applicable minimum CPD requirement.
+Completion of section F of this application is the initial means of verifying compliance with the 2023 minimum CPD requirement.

-The CPD requirement applies to a solicitor who holds a practising certificate, a solicitor who is exempt from holding a practising certificate, or a European-registered lawyer who is holding a Qualifying Certificate, at any time during the practice year preceding the practice year in which this application is made..
+The CPD requirement for 2023 applies to a solicitor who held a practising certificate, and/or a solicitor in the full-time service of the State, and/or a European-registered lawyer holding a Qualifying Certificate, at any time during 2023.